Eppo-exp/eppo-docs/docs/statistics/sample-size-calculator/usage.md

 Unlike settings, metrics cannot be changed after you run the sample size calculation.
 Adding or removing metrics requires creating and launching a new calculation.
 You can do so by clicking the _Duplicate_ button that appears for completed calculations.
 This will create a new calculation with all the parameters copied over.
 You can then add or remove metrics as needed, and finally click _Run Calculation_.

 :::tip
 If a previous calculation for the same entry point already contains all the metrics you are interested in, you can save time and compute by re-using that saved calculation (accessible by URL).
 Note that this may include metrics that are not relevant to you; and all analysis settings are shared.
-If you need a calculation that only includes the metrics of interest, you need to create a new calculation.
 :::

 ## Statistical details